-To reach the device interface, enter the device's IP address in a web browser.
+To reach the device's web interface, type the device's IP address in a web browser.

 Support for the features and settings described in this section varies between devices.
+This icon indicates that the feature or setting is only available in some devices.